zhenghh04/reading_progress_track/README.md

 * 信息题目及享受的点 -- the title of the message and what you have enjoyed.

 The post processing tools is basically fetch the data and calculate the number of pages that each user read, then push the summary information back to google drive by creating a worksheet in the same google spreadsheet.
+The summary information contains the number of pages each user read in each month of the current year.

-To enable this I have perform the following work to
+To enable this I have performed the following work to

 * Enabling Google Drive API and creating a crediencial following the example. https://towardsdatascience.com/accessing-google-spreadsheet-data-using-python-90a5bc214fd2

 * Install google API python library
 $ pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib

+The whole project was created for tracking the reading of "Collective Work of Witness Lee". https://www.livingstream.com/en/33-collected-works-of-witness-lee.
+But it could be easily generalized to other